gjohann7/covid_info/docs/index.md

 - Objetivos da aplicação - descrição do problema
 - O que o sistema resolve após os testes

+The application goal is to provide people with updated information about COVID-19 status.
+It considers the whole world, as well as it does contemplate a country perspective.

+Therefore, the app affords the COVID-19's data visualization using charts to inform and keep the user tuned about it.
+Yet, for those more concerned about the COVID-19 situation, the charts may provide insights from them.

 ## Who should use this App

 - Caracterização dos Utilizadores